vallurumk/sheffield-bioinformatics-core.github.io/training/nanopore-sequencing-2019-09-19.md

 - Sequence a library on a Oxford Nanopore MinION sequencing device
 - Understand Nanopore Sequecning and the data it generates
-- Analsyse sequecning data in galaxy
+- Analyse sequecning data in galaxy

 ## Provided Materials:- These materials are provided in the course cost